-Rob Lowe Celebrates 30 Years Sobriety With Emotional Instagram Post
+Rob Lowe Celebrates 30 Years Of Sobriety With Emotional Instagram Post

 Rob Lowe celebrated 30 years of sobriety with an emotional Instagram post.
-The 9-1-1 Lone Star actor revealed that he “found a sober life of true happiness and fulfillment” in the share, noting that this life experience has given him gifts he could have never imagined.
+The 9-1-1: Lone Star actor revealed that he “found a sober life of true happiness and fulfillment” in the caption, noting that this life experience has given him gifts he could have never imagined.

-In the post, he remarked that throughout this journey he has met extraordinary people.
+In the post, he remarked that throughout this journey, he has met extraordinary people.
 He also added as a note to those struggling with addiction that there is always hope.

 View this post on Instagram